chinedufn/swift-bridge/README.md

 You can find information about using Rust and Swift together in [The `swift-bridge` Book](https://chinedufn.github.io/swift-bridge).

 ## Quick Peek

+You use `swift-bridge` by declaring the types and functions that you want to import and export in a "bridge module", and then annotating that bridge module with the `#[swift_bridge::bridge]` macro.

+Then, at build time, you use either the `swift-bridge-build` API or the `swift-bridge-cli` CLI to parse your annotated bridge modules and generate the `Swift` and `C` side of the FFI layer.

 Here's a quick peek at how you might describe an FFI boundary between Swift and Rust using a bridge module.